-The accompanying Schedule of Expenditures of Federal Awards includes the federal grant activity of PACT under programs of the federal government for the year ended December 31, 2023.
+The accompanying Schedule of Expenditures of Federal Awards includes the federal award activity of PACT under programs of the federal government for the year ended December 31, 2024.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the schedule presents only a selected portion of the operations of PACT, it is not intended to and does not present the financial position or changes in net position of PACT.
+Because the Schedule of Expenditures of Federal Awards presents only a selected portion of the operations of PACT, it is not intended to and does not present the financial position or changes in net position of PACT.

 Expenditures reported on the schedule are reported on the modified accrual basis of accounting.
-Such expenditures are recognized following the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.